factly/gopie/downloads-server/README.md

 ---

-## Core Architecture

-The service is built around a few key components to keep it scalable and resilient.

----

 ## Why MotherDuck? 🦆

 A local DuckDB file can't be safely read by two different processes at the same time (i.e., `gopie-server` and this one).
 MotherDuck solves that by being a managed service, which lets us scale reads without everything catching fire.